 Are we good now?

-SoI started with a shopmade miter box and a Harbor Freight pull saw,…Continue
+SoI started with a shopmade miter box and a Harbor Freight pull saw, as shown above.
+I actually like that other saw better as the back…Continue

 Last night at the Destination Blues Listening Room, a monthly event sponsored by The Exchange in Bloomsburg, PA, Clarence Spady banged out a tune on the license plate guitar I built and donated for a raffle.
 It was dramatically untuned after being fooled with for a couple of months, but he found music in it.
 It was a blast seeing an instrument I built in the hands of such a talented musician!
 I hope the winner of the raffle enjoys the instrument too.
 It was autographed by the members of…Continue